The Guide to Finding Top English Teaching Jobs in China

 Finding good quality job postings, particularly for China, can be difficult.
 There are a lot of advertisements with very little information so where exactly are the best places to look?

-The Beijinger — It's a monthly listings and entertainment website focused on Beijing.
+The Beijinger — It's a monthly listing and entertainment website focused on Beijing.
 Classified listings always require some work to dig through, but the Beijinger consistently seems to provide a higher quality than many other sites.

 teflSearch — The job search is detailed (although not as many positions as the Beijinger), and it's provides loads of useful information on teaching in China.
 Disclaimer: It's my site.
 I'm obviously biased.

-ESLcafe — I'm sure you already know about this mega site, but the China job board is well worth a look.
+ESLcafe — I'm sure you already know about this mega-site, but the China job board is well worth a look.
 Dave's high advert prices work to its advantage, filtering out some of the spam.